A Self-Supervised, Differentiable Kalman Filter for Uncertainty-Aware Visual-Inertial Odometry

 \subsubsection{Degradation Experiment Results}

-We evaluated our system, along with several others, on this visually degraded data.
-Namely, for classical estimators, we tested VINS-Mono \cite{qin2018vins}, ROVIO \cite{bloesch2017iterated}, and R-VIO \cite{huai2018robocentric}, and for a learning-based system, we evaluated the tightly-coupled (vision-only) system \cite{wagstaff2021self} (note that SelfVIO \cite{almalioglu2019selfvio} was not publicly available).\footnote{For these comparisons, we used the open source implementations, with their default EuRoC parameters, ran on Ubuntu 20.04 with ROS Noetic.} \Cref{tab:img_corruption_results} depicts the experimental results for sequences \texttt{MH05} and \texttt{V103}.
-We observe that degraded conditions caused the classical estimators to fail in a significant number of trials.
-During these failures, the classical estimators either stopped (e.g., due to lost feature tracking) or diverged (resulting in 100+ meters of error).
-The most robust classical system was VINS-Mono, but it could not maintain feature tracking in the frame skip experiments.
-On the other hand, our robust system performed consistently in most trials.
-Notably, the extreme \texttt{1:4} case caused little to no increase in error for our robust system. \Cref{fig:error_plots_with_covar} is a plot of the network's measurement error and the predicted covariance for the \texttt{1:1} and \texttt{1:4} cases.
-The covariance predictions, in \Cref{fig:error_plots_with_covar}, inflate when the network experiences extreme motion.
+We evaluated our system, along with several others, on the degraded data.
+We tested the classical estimators VINS-Mono \cite{qin2018vins}, ROVIO \cite{bloesch2017iterated}, and R-VIO \cite{huai2018robocentric}, and the tightly-coupled learning-based (vision-only) system \cite{wagstaff2021self} (note that SelfVIO \cite{almalioglu2019selfvio} was not publicly available).\footnote{For these comparisons, we used the open source implementations, with their default EuRoC parameters, running on Ubuntu 20.04 with ROS Noetic.} \Cref{tab:img_corruption_results} depicts the experimental results for sequences \texttt{MH05} and \texttt{V103}.
+We observe that degraded conditions caused the classical estimators to fail for a significant number of the trials.
+During these failures, the classical estimators either lost feature tracking or diverged (resulting in 100+ metres of error).
+The most robust classical system was VINS-Mono, although it could not maintain feature tracking in the frame skip experiments.
+On the other hand, our system performed consistently in most trials.
+Notably, the extreme \texttt{1:4} case caused little to no increase in error for our system. \Cref{fig:error_plots_with_covar} plots the measurement error and the predicted covariance for the \texttt{1:1} and \texttt{1:4} cases.
+The covariance predictions shown in \Cref{fig:error_plots_with_covar} inflate as the camera motion becomes more extreme.